antoineB/antoineB.github.io/_src/posts/2017-05-07-disordered-letters.md

     Date: 2017-05-07T15:14:59
     Tags: language

 It is funny that words with disordered letters can still be read fluently.

 <!-- more -->

-This little experiment just randomly suffle every letter in a word and keep the first and last letter untouched.
-If you want more go to the pristine idea <a href="http://www.mrc-cbu.cam.ac.uk/people/matt.davis/Cmabrigde/">Cmabrigde</a>.
+This little experiment just randomly shuffle every letter in a word and keep the first and last letter untouched.
+For more go to the pristine idea <a href="http://www.mrc-cbu.cam.ac.uk/people/matt.davis/Cmabrigde/">Cmabrigde</a>.

 <textarea id="source-text">